isbogdanov/riscv-core-dv-uvm/README.md

 ## Project Structure

-The repository is organized to support a complete verification workflow, from simulation and coverage analysis to formal verification and bug tracking, following Tier A verification standards:
+The repository is organized to support a complete verification workflow, from simulation and coverage analysis to formal verification and bug tracking:

 ```
 riscv-core-dv-uvm/